celestewv/cse15l-lab-reports/Lab-Report3.md

 # Blog Post 3:

-## Researching Commands for Alternate Ways to Use the Command
+## Researching  for Alternate Ways to Use Commands
 ### Chosen Command: ```find```